 Like Babette, what is one way you could sacrifice for another?
 To symbolize giving to others, trace your hand on a piece of paper.
-Then jot a note or a single word on how you can specifically start the healing process in your broken family or fractured community.
+Then jot a note or a single word on how you can specifically become a healing agent in your broken family or fractured community.

 Interactive School Program – Elementary and Middle School

 Open Hands: Healing Our Broken World